brentyi/tyro/_sources/index.md.txt

 |build| |nbsp| |mypy| |nbsp| |lint| |nbsp| |coverage| |nbsp| |versions|

-:code:`tyro` is a tool for building scalable command-line interfaces and configuration objects in Python.
+:code:`tyro` is a tool for generating command-line interfaces and configuration objects from type-annotated Python, with a goal of being lightweight enough for throwaway scripts but flexible enough for large projects.

 Our core interface, :func:`tyro.cli()`, generates command-line interfaces from type-annotated callables.